Vanessa Vo

 Võ Vân Ánh (born Hanoi), also known by the English name order Vân Ánh Võ and the stage name Vanessa Vo is a California-based Vietnamese musician best known for her work on the đàn tranh zither.

-Among her accomplishments are the 2009 Emmy Award-winning soundtrack for the documentary Bolinao 52, which she co-composed and recorded, and as a session musician for the Sundance best documentary and 2003 Academy Awards nominee Daughter from Danang.
+Among her accomplishments is being a session musician for the Sundance best documentary and 2003 Academy Awards nominee Daughter from Danang.
 Võ also co-composed and recorded for the documentary A Village Called Versailles, winner of the New Orleans Film Festival Audience Award.

-Võ began studying đàn tranh from the age of four, and graduated with distinction from and taught at the Vietnam Academy of Music.
-In 1995, Võ won championship in the Vietnam National Dan Tranh Competition along with the first prize for best solo performance of modern folk music.

-In addition to đàn tranh, Võ also performs as soloist on the đàn bầu monochord, the đàn tam thập lục 36-string hammered dulcimer, the đàn t'rưng bamboo xylophone, the klông pút, traditional trống drums, and Chinese guzheng.

-She has also taught her daughter to play the đàn tranh.